-The following limitations and known problems apply to the 7.9.3 release of the Elastic machine learning features:
+The following limitations and known problems apply to the 7.12.0 release of the Elastic machine learning features.
+The limitations are grouped into four categories:

 CPUs must support SSE4.2edit